containernetworking/cni.dev/README.md

 url = "https://v0-8-7.cni.dev"
 ```

-Commit and push new `release-0.8.7` branch upstream.
+Commit and push the new `release-0.8.7` branch upstream.

 ### Create new netlify site